COURSE PRICE: $30.00

 Researchers report that psychological/emotional (nonphysical) violence may be more difficult to endure and have more lasting effects than physical violence, particularly in middle-aged and older women.
 This kind of abuse appears to be more effective in controlling the victim’s behavior than physical violence because it erodes self-esteem and increases uncertainty, hopelessness, and fear.
 As one woman said, “The persons who come to fear, and then having fear, in order not to stimulate any more violence, they keep quiet, start to tolerate, then the abuser abuses more” (Seff et al., 2008).

 The “invisibility” of nonphysical abuse serves as a barrier to reporting the abuse.
 Victims fear that law enforcement officers would not recognize psychological or emotional violence as a crime.
 According to one woman, “[The police] want to see the bruises and the black eye and the teeth knocked out.”
 And another said, “You have no proof of it.
 You have nothing to show, and you can’t have them arrested” (Seff et al., 2008).

-The Bureau’s Supplemental Victimization Survey (2006) identified seven types of harassing or unwanted behaviors consistent with a course of conduct experienced by stalking victims.
-The survey classified as stalking victims those who experienced at least one of the following behaviors on at least two separate occasions:
+The Bureau of Justice’s Supplemental Victimization Survey (2006) identified seven types of harassing or unwanted behaviors consistent with a course of conduct experienced by stalking victims.
+The survey classified stalking victims as those who experienced at least one of the following behaviors on at least two separate occasions: